A localized orthogonal decomposition strategy for hybrid discontinuous Galerkin methods: Conclusions

 \section{Conclusions}

 In this manuscript, we have derived and analyzed a localized orthogonal decomposition approach for hybrid discontinuous Galerkin formulations (LDG-H, RT-H, or BDM-H) to discretize elliptic PDEs with highly oscillatory rough coefficients.
 The main obstacle in constructing such a method is the requirement of stable mesh transfer operators to deal with the non-nestedness of the discrete spaces.
 We have presented an appropriate choice of such operators and proved an optimal first-order error estimate for an idealized globally defined multiscale method.
-Further, the localization of the method has been analyzed and its practical behavior has been illustrated in numerical examples.
+Further, the localization of the method has been analyzed, and its practical behavior has been illustrated in numerical examples.

-We believe that the presented analysis is only a first step towards the reliable combination of hybrid discontinuous Galerkin methods and the localized orthogonal decomposition strategy.
-In particular, the aim is to extend the scheme and the corresponding analysis to enable higher-order convergence rates.
+We believe the presented analysis is only a first step towards the reliable combination of hybrid discontinuous Galerkin methods and the localized orthogonal decomposition strategy.
+In particular, the aim is to extend the scheme and the corresponding analysis to enable higher-order convergence rates exploiting higher-order ansatz spaces of the HDG postprocessing strategies.